Volunteer for Coastal Cleanup Day – Sat. Sept. 16th

 |Half Moon Bay – Pillar Point Harbor||Register here||Pillar Point Harbor Cleanup Info|

 If the place that you love and/or your neighborhood is not listed above, we still encourage you to join this wonderful and highly rewarding movement by doing a cleanup on your own or with your own group.
-These kind of cleanups are part of our Street to Beach Cleanups program meaning that you can use the Clean Swell app to track the amount of trash you collect.
+These kind of cleanups are part of our Street to Beach Cleanup program.
+You log your work on the Clean Swell app to track the amount of trash you collect.

-Fun Fact: Last year Coastal Cleanup Day only happened thanks to the Clean Swell app where 14,000+ Californians got the app and logged their results.
+Fun Fact: In 2020, Coastal Cleanup Day only happened thanks to the Clean Swell app where 14,000+ Californians got the app and logged their results.

-Check out our special Street to Beach Cleanups page to get more information on this program so that you can volunteer for Coastal Cleanup Day and all year long.
+Check out our special Street to Beach Cleanup page to get more information on this program so that you can volunteer for Coastal Cleanup Day and all year long.

 Map and List of Locations in Need of Love